Frequently asked questions

 Can I BBQ?

 No - not at the moment.
-This is to help prevent wildfires with the current warm, dry conditions.
+This is to help prevent wildfires.
+Although there has been rain in some places, the underlying ground remains dry.
 Dorset and Wiltshire Fire and Rescue Service found the remains of 11 disposable barbecues in the area after a recent and devastating fire at Wareham Forest.

 Why was the car park temporarily closed?

 Where we can, we are monitoring how many people are visiting and we may need to close some car parks or facilities without notice, to help maintain social distancing.

 People aren’t social distancing – what can I do?